-Applicants are invited to submit an LOI using the template provided on our website (see LOI template bullet).
+Applicants are invited to submit an LOI using the template [LINK] provided on our website.
 All LOIs must adhere to the indicated restrictions.
 Applicants must submit a LOI to be considered for invitation of a full proposal.
-LOIs will be reviewed internally for eligibility and fit and by an armslength expert advisory committee for technical merit.
+LOIs will be reviewed internally for eligibility and fit and by an arms-length expert advisory committee for technical merit.